lidalei/pyinsight/README.md

 The servers use access token to authenticate a client.
 Just supply `--access-token=$ACCESS_TOKEN` when starting a server or client.

-* TODOs
+## TODOs

 * See FIXME!
 * horizontaly scale the service with kubernetes
 * expose the service as an HTTP service with gRPC gateway
+* improve naming and error handling